 No Doubt – “Bathwater” (2000)

-For anyone to remember No Doubt during their peak, this is how they picture Gwen Stefani.
+For anyone who remembers No Doubt at their peak, this is how they picture Gwen Stefani.
 The weird, alt girl with her own style and sound.
 Stefani is slinky and cool as she sings, while the rest of the band ham it up for the camera, especially a topless Adrian Young.
 It’s a fun, energetic performance that reminds you how awesome both No Doubt and Stefani were.
 While I don’t mind her current work, it’s just not the same.

 Tenacious D – “Tribute” (2002)